 You can witness how the Harry Potter film-makers created ice and snow for the winter scenes.
 You can discover the Studio in a festive makeover.
 The Great Hal is decorated as it was is the Yule Ball.
 It is a special experience for any Harry Potter fans.
 I visited the Studio without the festive decorations but would love to see it again looking all Christmassy.

 There are two locations for the Backyard Cinema with different themes.
-The WInter Night Garden is located in Winterville in Clapham Common.
-After walking through a tunnel you will arrive to an Enchanted Woodland for your special cinema experience.
+Christmas at the Snowkingdom and the Winter Night Garden.
+After walking through a festive labyrinth you will arrive at a specially decorated room for your special cinema experience.
 You can watch the movie on beanbags or sofas.
 They show classic Christmas movies like Home Alone, Love Actually, The Holiday, Elf and also cartoons like Frozen, Beauty and the Beast and Mary Poppins.

 Christmas Tree at Trafalgar Square

 5 December 2019 – 5 January 2020